KushParsaniya/quiz-graphql/README.md

 # Quiz-graphql

 This project is a Quiz platform developed with Spring and GraphQL API.
 Users can interact with the system to create and answer quizzes.
+User Can Generate Question Automatically with language(like java,python,...) name and specific topic(oop,function,array,collection...)
+It Uses Google's Bard Api key to generate Questions.

 ## Getting Started